 Common Counselling Therapies Your Clinical Psychologist May Use

-Our Newcastle clinical psychologists are trained in using a range of evidence-based treatment modalities.
-These counselling treatments have each been developed through scientific research which our psychologists have studied closely and practised extensively in a variety of environments.
-When you attend your first appointment – either in person or online, your psychologist will first work with you to understand your experience, and then decide on a course of treatment, including which therapy they will use (or combination thereof) to assist you to obtain a sense of balance and wellbeing in your life.
+Our highly skilled Newcastle clinical psychologists are adept in various evidence-based psychological treatments and therapeutic approaches.
+These counselling treatments, including therapeutic approaches and behavioural therapy, have been developed through rigorous scientific research, which our psychologists have studied closely and applied extensively in diverse environments.
+When you attend your first appointment – either in person or online, your psychologist will first work with you to understand your experience and then decide on a course of treatment, including which therapy they will use (or a combination thereof) to assist you to obtain a sense of balance and wellbeing in your life.

-This article explores some of the evidence-based treatment modalities our clinicians use in their counselling sessions.
+This article explores evidence-based treatment modalities our clinicians and psychologists use in counselling sessions.

-Cognitive behavioural therapy (CBT) is a practical talking therapy which focuses on solving current problems.
+Cognitive behavioural therapy (CBT) is a practical talking therapy that focuses on solving current problems.
 Your therapist will work with you to recognise patterns of thinking (cognitions) and behaviours that cause and maintain difficulties.
-CBT can help to break patterns of unhelpful thinking, address behaviours that maintain problems, and help you to turn a corner into a more balanced frame of thinking.
+CBT can help break unhelpful thinking patterns, address behaviours that maintain problems, and help you turn a corner into a more balanced frame of thinking.

-CBT would be most useful to you if you are a person who experiences emotional, psychological and psychiatric issues such as anxiety, depression, stress, perfectionism and more.
+CBT would be most beneficial to you if you are a person who experiences emotional, psychological and psychiatric issues such as anxiety, depression, stress, perfectionism and more.

-Acceptance and commitment therapy (ACT) is another type of therapy that focuses on accepting feelings, rather than avoiding or denying them, to maximise your potential to enjoy a meaningful and full life.
-Your counsellor will use techniques such as mindfulness and value-driven action to help you learn a level of psychological flexibility, the aim of which is to help you live with inevitable hardships and stress.
+Acceptance and commitment therapy (ACT) focuses on accepting feelings, rather than avoiding or denying them, to maximise your potential to enjoy a meaningful and full life.
+Your counsellor will use techniques such as mindfulness and value-driven action to help you learn psychological flexibility to help you live with inevitable hardships and stress.

 ACT might be an appropriate treatment for you if you are a person who suffers from anxiety, depression, OCD, addiction or substance use issues.